Vlad311010/OutOfOfficeApp/README.md

 # Out Of Office Web Application

+##
+This project contains sample web application for employee management.
+More details described in [task description](TaskDescription.pdf)

 ## How To Launch
 1. Make sure you have installe .NET SDK and Entity Framework Core tools globally (`dotnet tool install --global dotnet-ef`).
 2. In project folder open OutOfOfficeApp folder and run `dotnet ef database update`.
 This command will create database and populate it with initial data.